-We compute a sample $S$ as in Lemma~\ref{lem:sampling}, and for each $s \in S$, we store two Boolean arrays that indicate for each $p \in P$ whether $p$ can reach $s$ and whether $s$ can reach $p$.
-This needs space $O(n^{1+\alpha} \log n)$.
-It remains to deal with vertices that are connected by a path with less than $n^{1-\alpha}$ vertices.
+We draw a sample $S$ as in Lemma~\ref{lem:sampling}, and for each $s \in S$, we store two Boolean arrays that indicate for each $p \in P$ whether $p$ can reach $s$ and whether $s$ can reach $p$.
+This requires $O(n^{1+\alpha} \log n)$ space.
+It remains to deal with vertices that are connected by a path with fewer than $n^{1-\alpha}$ vertices.